subhakritsc/Position-Recommendations-for-Footballers/README.md

 ## Objective

 This project aims to help football players and coaches select the most suitable playing position for a player based on their physical attributes and skills.
-Using machine learning techniques, the model recommends the best positions for a player, assisting in optimal team selection and player development.
+Using machine learning techniques, the model recommends the positions for a player, assisting in optimal team selection and player development.

 ## Python Libraries